Your guide to mandatory client money protection for letting agents

 How do agents show that they belong to an approved scheme?

-Agencies will need to display the certificate confirming their membership of an approved client money protection scheme in a visible location in each of their premises and on their website.
+Agencies need to display the membership certificate from an approved client money protection scheme in a visible location on all of their premises and their website.

 What are the penalties for not belonging to an approved scheme?

-However, there is a two-year grace period, ending on 1st April 2021, for agencies who have had difficulty opening a client money account.
-Agencies can be fined up to £5,000 if they don’t display their certificate of membership or provide it when asked.
+Agencies can also be fined up to £5,000 if they don’t display their certificate of membership or provide it when asked.

 This article is based on guidance from gov.uk and is intended as a guide only.
 It is not exhaustive and doesn't constitute legal advice.
 See gov.uk for more information on client money protection schemes.